hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_active_resource_shortfall.rst

 * **active_cores** (Integer):

+      Is the total number of cores provided.

 * **active_disk** (Integer):

+      Is the total size of disk provided.

 * **active_ram** (Integer):

+      Is the total size of RAM provided.

 * **group_name** (String(32)):

+      Is the name of the group requesting resources.

 * **idle** (Integer):

+      For information purposes only, this field indicates the number of idle VMs for this group/target_alias/target_cloud.

 * **request_cores** (Integer):

+      Is the total number of cores requested by all idle (queued) and running jobs.

 * **request_disk** (Integer):

+      Is the total size of disk requested by all idle (queued) and running jobs.

 * **request_ram** (Integer):

+      Is the total size of RAM requested by all idle (queued) and running jobs.

 * **running** (Integer):

+      For information purposes only, this field indicates the number of running VMs for this group/target_alias/target_cloud.

 * **shortfall_cores** (Integer):

+      Is calculated by **request_cores** minus **active_cores**; a negative result indicates that additional cores are required and VMs should be started to meet the shortfall.

 * **shortfall_disk** (Integer):

+      Is calculated by **request_disk** minus **active_disk**; a negative result indicates that additional disk is required and VMs should be started to meet the shortfall.

 * **shortfall_ram** (Integer):

+      Is calculated by **request_ram** minus **active_ram**; a negative result indicates that additional RAM is required and VMs should be started to meet the shortfall.

 * **starting** (Integer):

+      For information purposes only, this field indicates the number of starting VMs for this group/target_alias/target_cloud.

 * **target_alias** (String(32)):

+      Is an optional alias indicating the clouds that resources are required from.
+      If this column and the **target_clouds** column are empty, the resources are required from any cloud defined within the group.

 * **target_clouds** (String):

+      Is an optional name of the cloud that resources are required from.
+      If this column and the **target_alias** column are empty, the resources are required from any cloud defined within the group.

 * **unregistered** (Integer):

+      For information purposes only, this field indicates the number of unregistered VMs for this group/target_alias/target_cloud.